 Auto Service Technology

-Students perform alignments, engine rebuilds, brakes and driveline services, engine electronics programming, air conditioning repair, and other general automotive maintenance and services.
-Automobile Service Excellence (ASE) Student certification.
-English, 4th year math, and college credit are available.
+Students perform alignments, engine rebuilds, brakes and drive-line services, engine electronics programming, air conditioning repair, and other general automotive maintenance and services.
+Automobile Service Excellence (ASE) Entry Level certifications, fourth-year math, and college credit are available.
 Related careers include automotive service technician, automotive service writer, automotive service manager.

 Download the Auto Service Technology brochure.